 Partial conversions: Here is an example of the DDA model.
 If conversion involved two ad interactions, the attribution model would give credit not smaller than 1.
 Unlike other marketing attribution models, DDA may allocate the credit as 0.25 and 0.75 or 0.5 and 0.5 instead of giving credit to one interaction as a whole.

-The biggest mystification revealed…
+Google only: The biggest mystification revealed…

 Before moving forward, let’s answer the most critical question one may definitely have when starting with DDA.
 Is the DDA model a Google tool?
 Search the web, and you will get a definite answer with clear documentation about the new data-driven attribution model launched by Google.
 It’s hard to overcome Google’s monopoly and find the answer.
 No, the data-driven attribution model is not Google only, and it goes beyond the marketing efforts of Google's buying platform.
 So what’s the trick?
 Simple as that, Google created a tool for a data-driven attribution model and called it the “Data-Driven Attribution Model,” confusing those who are just starting with DDA.

 Third-party platforms using DDA models implement different algorithms to analyze data and attribute credit, but the whole logic is identical.
-In terms of integration with Google, many attribution modeling tools can integrate with Google Analytics, which allows businesses to use data from Google Analytics to inform their attribution model.
+In terms of integration with Google, many attribution modeling tools can integrate with Google Analytics, which allows businesses to use data from Google Analytics for their attribution model.
 This allows businesses to take advantage of Google's extensive data collection and analysis capabilities while still using a different attribution modeling tool.
 Additionally, many platforms can integrate with other data sources, such as CRM systems, ad platforms, and e-commerce platforms, to give a more holistic view of the customer journey.

 Here are three platforms that have DDA and can perform independently: